41102 - Ecology Modulübersicht

-Students will understand drivers of freshwater evolution and the variability of freshwater ecosystems.
-They will obtain knowledge on freshwaterecology, principle functioning of lakes and running waters as well as their role in biogeochemical cycling of landscapes.
-The connection between freshwater organisms and ecosystem services will be understood.
+Students will understand the diversity and variability of freshwater ecosystems.
+They will obtain knowledge on freshwater ecology, principle functioning of lakes and running waters as well as their role in biogeochemical cycling of landscapes.
+They will understand the connection between freshwater organisms and ecosystem services.
 Students will be able to apply general principles of ecology to aquatic ecosystems.
-They can evaluate the consequences of impacts to aquatic organisms and ecosystem functioning and services.

 |Contents:||Part "Terrestrial Ecology"|

 |Recommended Prerequisites:||Biology, Chemistry, Statistics|

 Coleman - Fundamentals of Soil Ecology (e-book available)